 3. Caladesi Island State Park (West Coast, Clearwater Beach): Escape from Clearwater Beach itself with a trip to the 3.5-mile-long strip of land that constitutes Caladesi Island.
 It’s relatively secluded and quiet, especially considering the beach’s proximity to Tampa Bay and St. Petersburg.
 As a double bonus (and I do love bonuses) you can enjoy the nature trail for sightings of raccoons, armadillos, rabbits, and a rattlesnake on a good day.
 Getting there means ferrying from the Honeymoon Island State Recreation Area.

 4. Key West National Wildlife Refuge – The island beaches located in this wildlife refuge would be any photographer’s heaven!
 Theodore Roosevelt established this watery domain as a refuge in 1908, making this one of the first wildlife refuges in the country.
 The waters around the refuge islands and flats contain coral reef and seagrass habitats – and are accessible playgrounds for dolphins.
+And knowing this, you can understand how it is used in online games.
 The beaches are lined with mangrove trees and have abundant wildlife to observe.
 To reach the fantastic beaches in the backcountry waters of the Keys, you need to arrange a private charter or rent a boat.
 And while this is a protected area, you can also arrange to charter a flats guide to fish the backcountry waters for tarpon, permit bonefish, and other shallow-water species.